AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

 # Conclusion

-I hope this was a useful explanation of how types containing internal pointers work.
+I hope this was a useful explanation of how types with internal pointers work.
 This is what many people mean when they talk about "reference" types in Go.

-It is especially important to understand:
+To avoid problems the main points to remember are:
  * slices always have an underlying array (or are nil)
- * a slice's underlying array may be used elsewhere
+ * a slice's underlying array may be shared - changing slice contents changes the array, and any sharing slices
- * when you assign a map (or pass it as a parameter) you are not getting a copy of all the elements.
+ * when you assign a map (or pass it as a parameter) you are not getting a copy of the contents